 The AfterShokz Trekz Air are decent sports headphones with a unique design that uses bone conduction to make you feel the bass instead of hearing it.
 Their build is comfortable and stable enough for most sports but might need a few adjustments from time to time.
 They are designed for outdoor use so you can have background music while running or cycling and still be aware of what is going on around you.
 They are a very niche pair of headphones, and when compared to other sports headphones below, the Trekz Air are the only one with bone conduction.
 See our recommendations for the best earbuds for running and working out.

-If you compare the BackBeat Fit to the Trekz Air, the Fit are better typical headphones, especially sound-wise, but this is due to them being in-ears and not bone-conducting like the Trekz Air.
-They are more stable than the AfterShokz, more portable thanks to the flexible band and they isolate more sound.
-But if you’re looking for openness and want to stay aware of your surrounding while training with background music, the Trekz Air might be the better choice.
+If you compare the Plantronics BackBeat Fit to the AfterShokz Trekz Air, the Fit are better typical headphones, especially sound-wise.
+This is due to them being in-ears and not bone-conducting like the Trekz Air.
+They are more stable than the AfterShokz, more portable thanks to the flexible band, and they isolate more sound.
+If you’re looking for openness and want to stay aware of your surroundings while training with background music, the Trekz Air might be the better choice.
 They are also more comfortable and use a more recent version of Bluetooth.

-The AirPods are also open headphones that don’t isolate much noise and are more versatile than the AfterShokz Trekz Air.
-Their sound quality is better and the case gives you up to 5 charges, for a total of around 25 hours for battery life.
-On the other hand, the around the head design with over-ear hooks of the Trekz Air is more stable for sports and they also have more on-the-go controls on the headphones.
-The AirPods are a lot more portable but have worse wireless range.
+The Apple AirPods are also open headphones that don’t isolate much noise and are more versatile than the AfterShokz Trekz Air.
+Their sound quality is better and the case gives you up to 5 extra charges, for a total of around 25 hours for battery life.
+On the other hand, the around-the-head design with over-ear hooks of the Trekz Air is more stable for sports, and they also have more on-the-go controls on the headphones.
+The AirPods are a lot more portable, but have worse wireless range.

-The Freedom 2 are better typical and versatile headphones than the Trekz Air.
+The Jaybird Freedom 2 are better typical and more versatile headphones than the AfterShokz Trekz Air.
 They are more portable and since they are closed-back in-ears, they isolate ambient noise and don’t leak much.
 However, the Trekz Air are designed for runners and cyclists who want to hear what’s going on around them.
 With their bone-conducting design, they have a better soundstage and act more like background music while you train.
-They also have better battery life than the Freedom 2.
+They also have better battery life than the Jaybird.

-The Anker Sounbuds Curve are better and a cheaper alternative for typical sports headphones, but if you really want to hear everything around you while training, the bone-conducting AfterShokz might be a better choice.
+The Anker SoundBuds Curve are better and a cheaper alternative for typical sports headphones, but if you really want to hear everything around you while training, the bone-conducting AfterShokz Trekz Air might be a better choice.
 The Trekz Air also have better build quality with thicker cables and rubberized coating.
-On the other hand, the Soundbuds Curve are more portable and come with a good hard case.
+On the other hand, the SoundBuds Curve are more portable and come with a good hard case.
 They also have a longer battery life.